 The Israelites were warned that they should eliminate non-Israelites from the Promised Land.
 (See, for example, Deuteronomy 31:3-6) However, this was not an absolute command.
 Most likely, those warnings were really against the false gods of these non-Israelites.
 Rahab, from Jericho, and Ruth, from Moab, were ancestors of David (and of Christ).
 They were both non-Israelite followers of God.
 Uriah the Hittite, Bathsheba’s first husband, who lived in Jerusalem, and was part of David’s army, had Canaanite ancestry, and he seems to have also been a follower of God (2 Samuel 11).
 David placed the Ark into the care of Obed-Edom, the Gittite (2 Samuel 6:10-12).
 Some bible scholars believe that he was descended from the Philistines from Gath, where Goliath came from, but others believe that “Gittite” has another meaning in this case.
+David purchased the land, which ultimately became the site of Solomon’s temple from Ornan, a Jebusite, who may have been a non-Israelite (1 Chronicles 21:18-30, 2 Chronicles 3:1, Some Bible translations call him Araunah).

 The passages below give further evidence that non-Israelites were allowed to live in the Promised Land.